Peter-Schorn/SpotifyAPIServer/README.md

 ### POST /client-credentials-tokens

 A request to this endpoint can be made by [`ClientCredentialsFlowProxyBackend.makeClientCredentialsTokensRequest()`](https://peter-schorn.github.io/SpotifyAPI/Structs/ClientCredentialsFlowProxyBackend.html#/s:13SpotifyWebAPI33ClientCredentialsFlowProxyBackendV04makedE13TokensRequest7Combine12AnyPublisherVy10Foundation4DataV4data_So17NSHTTPURLResponseC8responsets5Error_pGyF).
+Assign this endpoint to `ClientCredentialsFlowProxyBackend.tokensURL`.

 **Request**